- B.A. Penn State University, Anthropology, 2003

 - Ph.D. (coursework completed) University of Arizona, Anthropology

 - Ph.D. candidate, Mississippi State University, Earth & Atmospheric Sciences

 At Mississippi State, Derek has been involved in a variety of projects in addition to continuing his work at Topper.
 He supervises the zooarchaeology lab at the Cobb Institute and has had contracts to analyze large faunal assemblages from Mississippi (22OK1147), Tennessee (40SU14), and the U.S. Virgin Islands (12-VAm1-42).
 From 2012 to 2016, he was a co-Principal Investigator for excavations and monitoring of the University of Mississippi Medical Center cemetery project (which focused on historic burials associated with the Mississippi State Lunatic Asylum in Jackson, MS) and is a member of the Asylum Hill Research Consortium.
 He serves as the state representative in Mississippi for the Paleoindian Database of the Americas (PIDBA) project and along with Dr. Shane Miller, is investigating multiple Late Pleistocene and Early Holocene sites throughout the Southeast, including the Hester site (22MO569) in Mississippi and the Swag site (38AL137) in South Carolina.
-Derek is also the Principal Investigator at the Aklis site on the island of St. Croix, in the U.S. Virgin Islands, and is the secretary for the Mississippi Archaeological Association.
+Derek is also the Principal Investigator at the Aklis site on the island of St. Croix, in the U.S. Virgin Islands.